pteeson/USBProberV2-PHT/README.txt

 2. Sierra requires macOS 10.11 as minimum SDK.
 For Xcode 8.3.3 changed Build settings Base SDK to Latest macOS (macOS 10.12) and Deployment Target macOS 10.12.

+I have not bothere to try building for El Capitan as I never installed it.
+But it wil probbably work because when I set the Deployment Target to macOS 10.11. it compiled fine.
+The only Warning was about linking with certain /usr files from macOS 10.12 while compiling with macOS 10.11.
+(I don't think it's going to be fragile but you have been warned)

 3. Comment out duplicates in file BusProberDevice.h

 4. Fixed many Warnings of type Value Conversion issue in many files.

-5. Fixed several deprecations -7 still left over from previous upload
+5. Fixed several deprecations -7 still left over from Previous upload

 ====================== Previous upload ==========================